srajiang/react-project-setup/README.md

 ### Simple starter setups for
   * A React app w/ webpack
+  * A React Redux app w/ webpack
   * A React app using react-scripts
+  * A React app using react-scripts with Axios externalAPI util

 ### Notes
   * `npm run start`
   * `npm i` - to install dependencies